Joel-Switzer/React.js-Todo-List/README.md

 # React.js-Todo-List

-# This application has been reworked into a component.
+This was my first react application.
+This version has been reworked into a component for my portfolio.
-# A live demo can be viewed on my portfolio, or you can render the component in an existing react application.
+A live demo can be viewed on my portfolio, or you can render the component in an existing react application.